Highlights from the Telescope Array Experiments: Conclusion

 \section{Conclusion}

-TA confirmed the ankle at 10$^{18.69}$ eV and the flux suppression above 10$^{19.81}$ eV.
-The shoulder feature in the northern sky was found at 10$^{19.25}$ eV.
-We confirmed the breaks at 10$^{16.22}$ eV and 10$^{17.04}$ eV in the energy spectrum measured with the TALE FD.
+TA confirmed the ankle at 10$^{18.69}$ eV and the flux suppression above 10$^{19.81}$ eV in the energy spectrum of UHECRs.
+The shoulder feature in the energy spectrum in the northern sky was found at 10$^{19.25}$ eV.
+We confirmed the breaks at 10$^{16.22}$ eV and 10$^{17.04}$ eV in the energy spectrum measured using the data observed with the TALE FD.

-The TA hybrid $X_{\rm max}$ measurements for the energy band 10$^{18.2}$$-$10$^{19.1}$ eV are consistent with light composition such as the QGSJET II-04 proton and helium.
-We need more statistics to clarify the feature above 10$^{19}$ eV.
+The TA hybrid $X_{\rm max}$ measurements for the energy band 10$^{18.2}$$-$10$^{19.1}$ eV are consistent with a light composition, in particular, with predictions of QGSJET II-04 proton and helium.
+We need more statistics to clarify the feature of $X_{\rm max}$ above 10$^{19}$ eV.
 For the TALE FD $X_{\rm max}$ results in the energy range 10$^{15.3}$ $-$ 10$^{18.3}$ eV, a change in the elongation rate was observed at an energy of $\sim$10$^{17.3}$ eV, which is likely correlated with the observed break at 10$^{17.04}$ eV in the TALE FD energy spectrum.

-We obtained 179 events above 5.7$\times$10$^{19}$ eV in 12 years of data obtained by the TA SD.
-By scanning the sizes of circles for oversampling these events, we found a maximum pretrial significance of 5.1$\sigma$.
-The significance appearing in an isotropic cosmic-ray sky is 3.2$\sigma$.
-Evidence for some features of anisotropy is seen such as declination dependence of spectrum cutoff, and new excess in the direction of Perseus-Pisces Supercluster with a bit lower energy threshold.
+We obtained 179 events above 5.7$\times$10$^{19}$ eV in 12 years of observation with the TA SD.
+We found a maximum pretrial significance of 5.1$\sigma$ when using a circle with a 25$^\circ$ oversampling radius.
+The post-significance of detecting such clustered events by chance in the isotropic arrival distribution is estimated to be 3.2$\sigma$.
+Evidences for some features of anisotropy are found, for example, as a declination dependence of spectrum cutoff in the energy spectrum, and a new excess in the direction of Perseus-Pisces Supercluster using a slightly lower energy threshold.

-To confirm the TA hotspot and understand its features, we intended the TAx4, which would quadruple the TA SD aperture and add two FD stations.
+To confirm the TA hotspot and understand its features, we proposed a plan, which we call the TAx4, to quadruple the TA SD aperture and add two FD stations.
 The 257 TAx4 SDs were deployed in 2019, and currently the total area is 2.5 times the TA SD.
 Two TAx4 FD stations are operating.

 The 80 TALE SDs were deployed at the TALE site.
 The preliminary result of the spectrum and $X_{\rm max}$ using the TALE hybrid data was present in this conference.
 The TALE infill SD array is planned to further lower the energy threshold for the TALE hybrid analysis.